Workers Party of Britain: 2024 general election

-On 30 April 2024, Galloway announced that he had 500 candidates ready and that the party would stand in every seat at the next general election.
+On 30 April 2024, Galloway announced that he had 500 candidates ready and that the party would stand in every seat at the 2024 general election.
 Among the candidates were announced were former cricketer Monty Panesar, along with defectors from UKIP and Labour.
 Describing the Labour Party as the "number one enemy", Galloway said the party was targeting Labour seats, and that it would support a small number of independent left candidates, including Claudia Webbe in Leicester East and Jeremy Corbyn in Islington North.

-Within a week, Panesar stood down after a series of disastrous media interviews.
+Within a week, Panesar stood down following a series of disastrous media interviews.
 Former Labour MP and WPB deputy leader Chris Williamson stood in Derby South.
-In April it was reported that the WPB candidate in Brentford and Isleworth, Nisar Malik, a former mayor of Hounslow, posted a video in which David Duke, a former "grand wizard" of the Ku Klux Klan, expressed antisemitic conspiracy theories about Jews controlling the media and the global financial system.
+In April 2024, it was reported that the WPB candidate in Brentford and Isleworth, Nisar Malik, a former mayor of Hounslow, posted a video in which David Duke, a former "grand wizard" of the Ku Klux Klan, expressed antisemitic conspiracy theories about Jews controlling the media and the global financial system.
 The candidate in Putney, Hassan Chahine, was deselected in late May, due to exposure of his sharing antisemitic material (including a video that asserted that a "coven of Jews" had "seized" control of America and that Jews have been punished throughout history for "killing Jesus Christ") and praising Hezbollah.

 The party launched its official campaign on 1 June, with Galloway declaring Labour leader Keir Starmer was "indistinguishable" from Rishi Sunak and had "blood on his hands" over his position on Gaza.
-Its 34 page manifesto, which was published in June, included policies to increase the personal tax allowance, consider nationalising some public services including rail, water, electricity and the “military-industrial complex”, oppose ULEZ and "green hysteria", regulate "Big Food" and "Big Pharma", end “creeping buro-fascism” and "cultural engineering" and instead support free speech, recognise working class "anxiety" about mass immigration, end "imperialist wars", support Palestine, withdraw from NATO, consider dropping the retirement age to 60, introduce non-means tested free school lunches and remove the UK nuclear deterrent.
+Its 34 page manifesto, which was published in June, included policies to increase the personal allowance, consider nationalising some public services including rail, water, electricity and the "military-industrial complex", oppose ULEZ and "green hysteria", regulate "Big Food" and "Big Pharma", end "creeping buro-fascism" and "cultural engineering" and instead support free speech, recognise working class "anxiety" about mass immigration, end "imperialist wars", support Palestine, withdraw from NATO, consider dropping the retirement age to 60, introduce non-means tested free school lunches and remove the UK nuclear deterrent.